manojworks/pycode/README.md

 is intended only to show the matching and nesting structure for tags in the language.
 Write a program that can check an HTML document for proper opening and closing tags.

+*Two Stacks in an Array*
+Describe a structure which provides two stacks with a single array as backup structure.
+Implement the Pop and Push operations.